Criteria for plastic packaging

 Examples

-2) In 2016, the City of Hamburg banned the municipal use of single-use items such as plastic coffee capsules, bottles, and utensils.
+2) In 2016, the banned the municipal use of single-use items such as plastic coffee capsules, bottles, and utensils.
 The cafeterias of the public administration and police academy are now using reusable cups.
 This public procurement decision has helped to prevent the use of up to 675,000 single-use cups each year.